lausek/localc/README.md

 ## tree-calc

-Rust library that transforms mathematical expressions into an intermediate representation and execute it.
+Rust library that transforms mathematical expressions into an intermediate representation and executes it.

 ## Progress
 - [X] Addition, Subtraction, Multiplication, Division